Dhanireddy-Amarnthreddy/Basic-AndroidStudio/8Listofitemselect/README.md

-# Ex.No:6 Build a program to create a first display screen of any search engine using Auto Complete Text View.
+# Ex.No:8 Build a program to show five checkboxes and toast selected checkboxes.

 ## AIM: